Worldwide Guide to Women in Leadership

 2001-03 . (b.
 1954-)

-1997-99 Parliamentary Secretary to the Minister of Labour (Human Resources Development)
+1997-99 Parliamentary Secretary of Labour (Human Resources Development)

 2003-04 Parliamentary Secretary to the President of the Queen’s Privy Council for Canada with special emphasis on Public Service Reform and Métis and Non-Status Indians Brenda Chamberlain